-Dr. Gregory Weinhoff, M.D., M.B.A.
-On February 27, 2021, we entered into an offer letter with Dr. Weinhoff, or the Weinhoff Offer Letter, our Chief Financial Officer, pursuant to which Dr. Weinhoff was entitled to a base salary of \$450,000 and eligible to earn a target annual bonus of forty percent (40%) of his base salary (prorated for 2021 only).
-He is also eligible to participate in the employee benefit plans available to our full-time U.S. employees, subject to the terms of those plans.
-In the event of a change in control (as such term is defined in the Weinhoff Offer Letter) and provided Dr. Weinhoff had remained in continued service through the date of such change in control, one hundred percent (100%) of the unvested portion of all of his equity grants would immediately vest.
+Dr. David Grainger, Ph.D.
+On October 1, 2021, we entered into a service agreement with Dr. Grainger, or the Grainger Service Agreement, our Chief Innovation Officer, pursuant to which Dr. Grainger was entitled to a base salary of £362,500 and eligible to earn a target annual bonus of forty percent (40%) of his base salary.
+He was also eligible to participate in the employee benefit plans available to our full-time UK employees, subject to the terms of those plans.
+In the event Dr. Grainger's employment is terminated by us without cause or Dr. Grainger resigns for good reason, subject to the execution and effectiveness of a general release of claims, he will be entitled to receive 12 months of base salary.
+If Dr. Grainger's employment is terminated by us without cause, or by Dr. Grainger for good reason within the one year period following a sale event, Dr. Grainger will receive the following: (i) a lump sum payment equal to the sum of (A) 12 months of his base salary and (B) 100% of his target bonus; and (ii) 100% acceleration of equity awards that are subject solely to time-based vesting.
+Effective January 1, 2024.
+Dr. Grainger ceased to be an employee of the Company by mutual agreement.

-Pursuant to the Weinhoff Offer Letter, in the event Dr. Weinhoff's employment was terminated by us without cause or Dr. Weinhoff resigned for good reason, each a Qualifying Termination, subject to the execution and effectiveness of a general release of claims, he would be entitled to receive (i) 12 months of base salary, and (ii) payment of the employer portion of COBRA premiums until the earliest of (A) the first anniversary of his date of termination, (B) the expiration of his eligibility for the continuation coverage under COBRA or (C) the date when he becomes eligible for substantially equivalent health insurance coverage in connection with new employment.

-On March 29, 2022, we entered into an employment agreement with Dr. Weinhoff (the "Weinhoff Employment Agreement") to amend and restate the Weinhoff Offer Letter, effective March 30, 2022, pursuant to which Dr. Weinhoff is entitled to a base salary of \$465,750 and eligible to earn a target annual bonus of forty percent (40%) of his base salary.
-The Weinhoff Employment Agreement provides that if we terminate Dr. Weinhoff's employment outside of the one year period following a sale event without cause, or Dr. Weinhoff resigns for good reason, Dr. Weinhoff will receive the following: (i) 12 months' salary continuation; and (ii) payment of the employer portion of COBRA premiums until the earliest of (A) the first anniversary of his date of termination, (B) the expiration of his eligibility for the continuation coverage under COBRA or (C) the date when he becomes eligible for substantially equivalent health insurance coverage in connection with new employment.
-The Weinhoff Employment Agreement further provides that if Dr. Weinhoff's employment is terminated by us without cause or by Dr. Weinhoff for good reason within the one year period following a sale event, Dr. Weinhoff will receive the following: (i) a lump sum payment equal to the sum of (A) 12 months of his then-current base salary and (B) 100% of his target bonus for the year of termination; (ii) 100% acceleration of equity awards granted on or after February 1, 2022 that are subject solely to time-based vesting (awards granted prior to February 1, 2022 will continue in accordance with their terms and any such awards subject to time-based vesting conditions shall fully accelerate upon a sale of the Company); and (iii) payment of the employer portion of COBRA premiums until the earliest of (A) the 12-month anniversary of his date of termination, (B) the expiration of his eligibility for the continuation coverage under COBRA or (C) the date when he becomes eligible for substantially equivalent health insurance coverage in connection with new employment.
-In addition, the Weinhoff Employment Agreement provides that if any payments or benefits received by Dr. Weinhoff or otherwise would constitute "parachute payments" within the meaning of Section 280G of the Code and be subject to excise taxes imposed by Section 4999 of the Code, such amount will either be delivered in full or reduced so as not to be subject to excise taxation, whichever amount is higher.
+Dr. David Chao, Ph.D.
+On March 30, 2022, we entered into an employment agreement with Dr. Chao (the "Chao Employment Agreement").
+Dr. Chao's current base salary is \$508,500 and he is eligible to earn a target annual bonus of forty percent (40%) of his base salary.
+The Chao Employment Agreement provides that if we terminate Dr. Chao's employment outside of the one year period following a sale event without cause, or if Dr. Chao resigns for good reason, Dr. Chao will receive the following: (i) 12 months' salary continuation; and (ii) payment of the employer portion of COBRA premiums until the earliest of (A) the first anniversary of his date of termination, (B) the expiration of his eligibility for the continuation coverage under COBRA or (C) the date when he becomes eligible for substantially equivalent health insurance coverage in connection with new employment.
+The Chao Employment Agreement provides that if Dr. Chao's employment is terminated by us without cause, or by Dr. Chao for good reason within the one year period following a sale event, Dr. Chao will receive the following: (i) a lump sum payment equal to the sum of (A) 12 months of his base salary and (B) 100% of his target bonus; (ii) 100% acceleration of equity awards granted on or after February 1, 2022 that are subject solely to time-based vesting (awards granted prior to February 1, 2022 will continue in accordance with their terms); and (iii) payment of the employer portion of COBRA premiums until the earliest of (A) the 12-month anniversary of his date of termination, (B) the expiration of his eligibility for the continuation coverage under COBRA or (C) the date when he becomes eligible for substantially equivalent health insurance coverage in connection with new employment.
+In addition, the Chao Employment Agreement provides that if any payments or benefits received by Dr. Chao or otherwise would constitute "parachute payments" within the meaning of Section 280G of the Code and be subject to excise taxes imposed by Section 4999 of the Code, su